Marlins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been chosen as underdogs in 54 games this year and have walked away with the win 24 times (44.4%) in those games.
+- The Marlins have been underdogs in 55 games this season and have come away with the win 24 times (43.6%) in those contests.

+- Miami is 13-20 this season when entering a game as the underdog by +110 or more on the moneyline.

-- The Marlins have an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- The Marlins have an implied victory probability of 47.6% according to the moneyline set by oddsmakers for this matchup.

-- Miami's games have gone over the total in 51 of its 110 chances.
+- Miami and its opponents have gone over the total this season in 52 of its 111 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!